Skip to main content

 1. Use a virtual environment to manage dependencies.

-3. Set the container time zone appropriately
+3. Properly set the container time zone

 4. Use .dockerignore to exclude unnecessary files